World Seniors Championship: History

 In 2017 and 2018 it was held for non-tour players aged 40 or over at the beginning of the year.

 From 2019 the tournament was opened back up to players on the main tour who were over 40 but ranked outside the top 64 in the world rankings.
 The tournament was played at the Crucible Theatre in Sheffield.

+For 2024-25, the minimum age for players on the main tour but outside the top 64 was reverted to 45 years.
+The minimum age for amateurs was retained at 40 years.